Dec2020PandA/Jruan/README.md

 on items for sale purchase with credit card and order purchase and have it deliver to the address of choice and if local it can be deliver directly with a small fee charge.

-Things i will keep into account will be to add something like a shopping were i can add items and prices.
+Things i will keep into account will be to add something like a shopping cart were i can add items and prices them and sell them I still dont know the kind of products i will selff i still working on it.
 I will be able to select and post items for sale.
 Although you might see the option to delete user probably you wont be able because the has a syntax command line were willl not allow you to do that unless it can be change in the back end side of things.